-With works in a variety of genres, Aaron Perrine’s music has been performed by some of the leading ensembles and soloists across the United States and beyond.
+Aaron Perrine creates vividly colorful and rhythmically infused layers of music, inspired by the soundscapes and unparalleled allure of the natural world.
 He is a two-time winner of the American Bandmasters Association Sousa/Ostwald Award for his compositions: Only Light in 2015 and Pale Blue on Deep in 2013.
-Only Light—commissioned by the University of Iowa Symphony Band, Richard Mark Heidel, conductor—was included on the latest University of Kansas Wind Ensemble recording (Of Shadow and Light, Klavier).
-Another one of his compositions—Temperance—recently won the 2017 CBDNA Young Band Composition Contest.
-His music for winds has also been featured at the 2017 CBDNA National Conference, multiple regional CBDNA Conferences, The Midwest Clinic, The Western International Band Clinic, and at numerous all-state, state conference and honor band concerts.
-This spring, his music will be included at both the 2023 CBDNA National Conference as well as the 2023 ABA Conference.
+Another one of his compositions—Temperance—won the 2017 CBDNA Young Band Composition Contest.
+His music for winds has been featured at ABA Conventions, CBNDA National and Regional Conferences, TMEA, The Midwest Clinic, The Western International Band Clinic, and at numerous all-state concerts and state conferences.

-In addition to composing, Perrine is an active conductor and educator.
-He has conducted a variety of honor bands, with his most recent appearance being the 2022 South Dakota All-State Band.
-Future conducting engagements include the 2023 South Carolina All-State Junior Band.
-He spent several years on the faculty of Cornell College and currently composes full-time.
-Perrine has received degrees from the University of Iowa, the University of Minnesota and the University of Minnesota, Morris.
-For more information, please visit aaronperrine.com.
+Additionally, Perrine is an active conductor and educator.
+He has conducted a variety of all-state and honor bands, with his most recent appearance being the 2023 South Carolina All-State Junior Band.
+He also spent several years on the faculty of Cornell College.

 Perrine’s education includes a doctorate from the University of Iowa, a master’s degree from the University of Minnesota and a bachelor’s degree from the University of Minnesota, Morris.
 For more information, please visit www.aaronperrine.com.